Tal-lev/UnderworldRites/README.md

-# Mod name
+# UnderworldRites

-Hades II mod allowing to do some super duper thing.
+A Hades 2 mod that aims to bring aspects of Pyre into Hades 2

 ## Features